reallyasi9/ZipStreams.jl/README.md

 * ~~Make the user responsible for closing files if `open() do x ... end` syntax is not used.~~
 * (1.1) Add readavailable method to ZipFileSource
 * (1.1) Add unzip and zip convenience methods
+* (1.1) Use Artifacts to download reference ZIP files for tests
-* (2.0) Add ability to read files using Data Descriptors
+* (2.0) Add ability to read files that use Data Descriptors